8 Summer Boating Tips for Fun, Sun and Safety on Deck

-- Pull or Climb - Returned to the victim's side, toss a lifeline and tow them in.
-Or you can pull the victim by the life vest into the boat.
+- Pull or Climb: Returned to the victim's side, toss a lifeline and tow them in.
+You can also pull the victim by the life vest into the boat.
 If they're strong enough, they may be able to climb aboard via the swim ladder (Available on Amazon).

 5. Feeling Hot!
 Hot!
 Hot!

 6. Blazing Your WakeWith thousands of people taking to the water, there are certain customs and traditions to help boaters navigate the rules of the road.
-It's the same method you'd follow with a car, except you're on the water (and without breaks).
+It's the same method you'd follow with a car, except you're on the water.

 - Take ownership of your wake

-- Slow down if another boat's trying to overtake yours
+- Slow down if another boat is trying to overtake yours

 - Respect your neighbors